Montana Outcomes Project

 Outstanding Program Awards

 Each year the Montana Outcomes Project recognizes individual programs from MACVPR that are performing “above the line”.
-The “line” in reference is the regional mean for each indicator being tracked by the outcomes project.
-Every Spring we aggregate each programs previous 4 quarters of data and find the program that has the most individual indicators that exceed the region wide average.
+The “line” in reference is the regional benchmark for each indicator being tracked by the outcomes project.
+Every year we aggregate each programs previous 4 quarters of data and find the program that has the most individual indicators that exceed the regional benchmark.
 We have the award broken down into 2 categories – one for large rehab programs and one for small programs.
-Previous winners include:

 Large